top of page

 HEMIPTERA | Bugs and Hoppers

-HEMIPTERA essentially means 'half-winged', referring to a characteristic of these insects that is particularly evident in the bugs where their forewings are distinctly divided with a tough and thickened, leathery base, but membranous tip.
+HEMIPTERA essentially means 'half-winged', referring to a characteristic of these insects that is particularly evident in the bugs, where their forewings are distinctly divided with a tough and thickened, leathery base, but membranous tip.
 They fold their wings flat over the abdomen when at rest which, typically, leaves the scutellum exposed and conspicuous.
 The hoppers and plant parasites have membranous or hardened, but undivided, wings that are held tent-like over their body largely obscuring the scutellum.
 Whilst all these hemipteran species differ quite considerably in appearance, they share an important common feature in that they're mostly plant feeders with piercing mouthparts that are adapted for sucking rather than chewing.
-Again, this is most obvious with the bugs who have a beak-like protruding rostrum, whereas in the other species the mouthparts point down and back.
+Again, this is most obvious with the bugs who have a beak-like protruding rostrum, whereas in the other species the mouthparts are usually hidden as they point down and back.

 HETEROPTERA (True Bugs)